 Furthermore, Islam offers comfort, serenity and rules to live by for millions of gentle Muslims who treasure and honor their beliefs by leading godly, righteous and deeply faithful lives.
 I have known many such people.

 So let's cease the self-righteous bellowing and get on with the real task of service to all of humankind.
 That is the real missionary spirit.

 To President Michael Mooney, Lewis and Clark College, Portland, OR.

 I am a subscriber to a magazine called Washington Report on Middle East Affairs, on Middle East Affairs.
 It is one of the most fair and comprehensive magazines on the Middle East and Asia, in my opinion.
 The writers of the magazine are former diplomats, ambassadors to that area, a former under secretary of state, Jewish writers and Arab writers.
 Therefore, I was most surprised when I read a "Letter to the Editor" from your librarian cancelling this excellent periodical because it "doesn't fit in with the scope of our collection."
 I found that pretty lame and think that your school should take a second look at who is working in your libraries and making decisions like this.
 There is obviously an agenda there.

 In any event, if this was not a mistake, I think that it should be made public that Lewis and Clark College does not believe in freedom of speech.
 Does your International Affairs Program coordinator also wish to see the discontinuation of this magazine?

-I spent five years in the Persian Gulf as an educator, and believe me, what is written in the Washington Report is most accurate.
+I spent five years in the Persian Gulf as an educator, and believe me, what is written in the Washington Report on Middle East Affairs, is most accurate.
 Maybe that is what Ms. Olson—or the ones who encouraged her to discontinue the subscription—is afraid of.